-They do not receive any performance-related compensation or shares.
-Non-Executive Director who hold shares in the Company have a long-term investment perspective and adhere to the Company's internal dealing policy.
+Non-Executive Directors do not receive any performance-related compensation or shares, and the Non-Executive Directors who hold shares in the Company have a long-term investment perspective and adhere to the Company's internal dealing policy.

-Non-Executive Directors who are also members of committees receive an additional remuneration in light of the activity required given the type of Committee.
-The level of annual remuneration for each role within the specific Committee is provided below.
+Non-Executive Directors who are also members of committees receive an additional remuneration considering the activity required given the type of committee.
+The level of annual remuneration for each role within the specific committee is provided below.